What is cyber kidnapping? How to protect yourself from the "disturbing criminal trend"?

 Story highlights

-Cyber kidnapping has become a "disturbing criminal trend" in the US, as there have been several incidents reported till now.
-Scammers are also using artificial intelligence (AI) to mimic the voices of the victims and send them to their families.
+Like other online frauds, cyber kidnapping has become a growing digital crime.
+In cyber kidnapping, online attackers target victims and force them into isolating themselves to demand ransom from their families.

-Cyber kidnapping has become a "disturbing criminal trend" in the US, as there have been several incidents reported till now.
-Scammers are also using artificial intelligence (AI) to mimic the voices of the victims and send them to their families.
+Like other online frauds, cyber kidnapping has become a growing digital crime.
+In cyber kidnapping, online attackers target victims and force them into isolating themselves to demand ransom from their families.

-Recently, a 17-year-old Chinese exchange student named Kai Zhuang was 'cyber kidnapped' in Utah, according to the police.
+A 17-year-old exchange student from China, Kai Zhuang, was recently cyber kidnapped in the United States, according to the police.
 Cyber kidnapping is a new criminal trend in which scammers extort vulnerable victims remotely and demand ransom money from their families.

-Kai Zhunag's family in China reached out to his school in the United States to inform them that they received images of him that indicated someone had forcibly kidnapped him.
-However, Zhuang's host family in the US told the police that they had seen him before and were clueless about any forcible kidnapping.
+Zhuang's family in China reached out to his school in Utah to report that they received images of him that suggested someone had forcibly kidnapped him.
+However, Zhuang's host family in the US told the police that they had seen him earlier and were clueless about any forcible kidnapping.

 trending now